 – Baggy clothes

 Props to consider: Bringing along props is a great way to incorporate your personalities.
-If you like the idea of this option, here are some great considerations…
+If your into hiking and camping you could bring a tent, coffee mugs, small blankets, and s’mores to create a mini camp site.
+If you like the idea of this option, here are some great considerations.

 – Musical instruments